 James has always been just about the most humble and respectful driver on any grid that I’ve seen him, so it wasn’t a surprise.
 Still, he knew that if he wanted to make an even bigger impact the next day, nothing could be left to chance.
 When all the other teams had gone home, James was still poring over his own car to make sure everything was perfect, while continuing to fine tune the setup.

-He might have topped qualifying, but the next day was the one that really counted.Saturday
+He might not have topped qualifying, but the next day was the one that really counted.Saturday

 There’s a distinctively different atmosphere in the Formula Drift paddock on the day of the main event.
 I don’t think ‘foreboding’ is the right word, but there’s definitely a feeling of anxiousness about the day ahead.
 There are less smiles, less small talk, and lots more focus.